kumpan/unikorn/content/web/2020-06-24-migrations.md

 canonical: /web/website-migration
 icon:
   src: ../assets/migration.svg
-  alt: icon
+  alt: website migration
 hero:
   heading: Website Migrations
   preamble: "Moving places is always a hassle, moving websites is no exception.
     Luckily, we have helped a vast number of site owners migrate their webs and know all the pitfalls you should avoid.
-Also we are good at doing heavy lifting. "
+Also, we are good at doing the heavy lifting. "
   featured_image:
     src: ../assets/drawkit-phone-conversation-monochrome_animated.svg